longevityframework/longevity/README.md

 # longevity

-A Persistence Framework for Scala and NoSQL with a Domain Driven Design Orientation.
+A Persistence Framework for Scala and NoSQL.

 Build your data model using standard Scala idioms such as case classes, companion objects, options, and immutable collections.
 Tell